 Current Market Trends

 Much of the appraisal is influenced by the current real estate market.
 Homes tend to be appraised at a lower home value during buyers’ markets and higher during sellers’ markets.
 A lot of this depends on broader economic trends, local demand, and the availability of mortgages.
 Trends can also vary at all levels, from national to regional to local.

 What Won’t Influence Appraisal Value

-While a home’s existing design has an effect on the appraisal value, appraisers don’t really take into account your own personal home design choices.
-Rugs, shutters, furniture, and everything else that goes into a home’s aesthetic are largely forgettable to an appraiser.
+While a home’s existing design has an effect on the appraisal value, home appraisers don’t really take into account your own personal design choices.
+Rugs, shutters, furniture, and everything else that goes into a home’s aesthetic are largely forgettable to a licensed appraiser.